| Egypt to Auckland,

 Northern California, full of brown hills crested with

+pine.
 In Kawakawa Bay, we rode

 along a beach filled with Maoris affecting a Hells